stefan-cross/CPR2014/README.md

 =======================

-This paper deals with a Courier Delivery Problem (CDP) in a Discrete Event Simulation (DES) addressing concurrency, fault tolerance and scalability issues inherent in the problem in Erlangs soft real­time systems.
+This paper deals with a Courier Delivery Problem (CDP) in a Discrete Event Simulation (DES) addressing concurrency, fault tolerance and scalability issues inherent in the problem using Erlangs soft real­time systems.
 The exercise implements a nationwide parcel delivery simulator used to optimise delivery times and reduce transport costs.
 The simulator runs off a configuration file that specifies a list of locations and populations, distances between these